Cyprus Road Trip

 Car Rental

 Our rental car, a VW Golf from Sixt, was an excellent choice.
-An automatic and almost clone of the car we drive at home.
-Only they drive on the left-hand side of the road in Cyprus and hence, the steering wheel is on the right.
+It is automatic and almost a clone of the car we drive at home.
+Only they drive on the left-hand side of the road in Cyprus, and hence, the steering wheel is on the right.

-The friendly rental agent was a British retiree who had chosen a warm climate to spend her later years.
-She worked a few shifts a week to supplement her income.
-One of the options now in doubt after Brexit.
+The friendly rental agent was a British retiree who had chosen a warm climate for her later years.
+She worked a few shifts a week to supplement her income—an option that is now in doubt after Brexit.

 The beach near Aphrodite's Rock in Cyprus